meeragajawada-sn/servicenow-devops-register-package/README.md

-# ServiceNow Register Package GitHub Action
+# ServiceNow DevOps Register Package GitHub Action

 This custom action needs to be added at step level in a job to register package details in ServiceNow instance.